 So, educational technology solutions are not only the modern approach, it is next-gen education.

 If some time ago, the use of computers and tablets in classrooms was just a dream, it is quite mundane now.
 Their place has been taken by smartboards, interactive projection screens, and VR headsets.

 Sounds impressive, right?

 That is just the way modern classrooms are today.
 Edtech is flipping our perception of learning.
-Since 92% of teachers agree that technology has a tremendous impact on the way people learn, we’re going to hear a lot more about edtech in the very near future.
+Since numerous studies and surveys show that technology has a tremendous impact on the way people learn, we’re going to hear a lot more about edtech in the very near future.

 Advantages of Educational Technology